Middle Dnieper culture: Distribution

-As the name indicates, it was centered on the middle reach of the Dnieper River and is contemporaneous with the latter phase and then a successor to the Indo-European Yamnaya culture, as well as to the latter phase of the Tripolye culture.
+As the name indicates, it was centered on the middle reach of the Dnieper River and is contemporaneous with the latter phase and then a successor to the Indo-European Yamnaya culture, as well as to the latter phase of the Cucuteni–Trypillia culture.

+The Middle Dnieper culture earliest sites are located in the region of Right Bank Ukraine, from where it expanded outwards, primarily along the Pripyat river to south-east poland, where it interacted with the Subcarpathian Corded Ware.

 Geographically, the Middle Dnieper culture is directly behind the area occupied by the Globular Amphora culture (south and east), and while commencing a little later and lasting a little longer, it is otherwise contemporaneous with it.

-The Fatyanovo–Balanovo culture is, in turn, considered an eastern extension of the Middle Dnieper culture.

 Characteristics

 More than 200 sites are attested to, mostly as barrow inhumations under tumuli; some of these burials are secondary depositions into Yamnaya-era kurgans.
 Grave goods included pottery and stone battle-axes.
 There is some evidence of cremation in the northerly area.
-Settlements seem difficult to define; the economy was much like that of the Yamnaya and Corded Ware cultures, semi-to-fully-nomadic pastoralism.
+Settlements seem difficult to define; the economy was much like that of the Yamna and Corded Ware cultures, semi-to-fully-nomadic pastoralism.